 As the final required course for the BPHE degree, it will be an ethically oriented synthesis and conclusion to the program.
 The major presupposition of this course is that graduates who pursue careers in the broad fields of kinesiology, physical education and health - teaching, fitness and lifestyle counseling, coaching, medicine or research - will be in a position of social responsibility and leadership, and may exercise considerable power over their students and clients.
 With such power goes considerable ethical responsibility.
 The ethical framework that we will use in this course will be developed from the work of 20th-century philosophers, and will be applied to a critical examination of the ethical concerns and debates that have arisen in contemporary Canadian society in the areas of sport, health, kinesiology and physical education.
-We will initiate discussions about a 'new sports ethics' that will have pedagogical, intellectual, political and relationship implications.
-We take up the challenge of creatively and courageously authoring one's ethical self and mapping an ethical terrain which can respond to the structural and individual constraints on ethical living in our field.
+We take up the challenge of creatively and courageously mapping an ethical terrain which can respond to the structural and individual constraints on ethical living in our fields.
 Selected ethical dilemmas will be examined.